This discussion happened with the intent to find the best Alternative to MSN Stock Quotes Add-in for excel.

 In the mean time, you guys may want to look at this link that gives really good info on the Google spreadsheet functionality:

-There are two solutions that have emerged.
+There are two solutions that have emerged as an alternative to MSN Stock Quotes Add-in.
 1) To use Google spread sheets which is great.
 2) Use this new Stock Quotes in Excel Add-in which is also a great option.

 Google Spreadsheet Option